 Green leaves: rich in magnesium booster testosterone

-Studies have shown that low intake of green leafy vegetables is associated with decreased testosterone levels.
+Studies have shown that low intake of green leafy vegetables is linked with decreased testosterone levels.
 Including a variety of magnesium-rich green vegetables in your diet can help support optimal hormone production and overall health.

 Cocoa Products: Antioxidant-packed Deliciousness